What Is Brand Equity and Why Is It Valuable In Business?

-A brand is no longer what we tell the consumer it is – it is what consumers tell each other it is.
+A brand is no longer what we tell the consumer – it is what consumers tell each other.

-Being a co-founder of Intuit, as well as a director of eBay and Procter & Gamble, Scott Cook knows exactly what he is talking about as his companies have built and maintained numerous famous brands.
+As a co-founder of Intuit and a director of eBay and Procter & Gamble, Scott Cook knows exactly what he is talking about, as his companies have built and maintained numerous famous brands.

 The Importance of Branding

-A brand is an abstract idea that incorporates various aspects of a product, including a logo, font, name, colours, packaging, as well as a wide array of consumers’ perceptions of it.
+Even marketing professionals sometimes reduce a company to a mere logo or symbol, although it is much more complicated.
+A brand is an abstract idea that incorporates various aspects of a product, including a logo, font, name, colours, packaging, and a wide array of consumers’ perceptions of it.

-Last but not least, customers are willing to pay more for the brand they prefer, which means that strong brands have the luxury of commanding higher prices.
+Last but not least, people are willing to pay more for the company they prefer, which means that strong brands have the luxury of commanding higher prices.

 Types of Brand Equity

-It is important to state that there are two kinds of brand equity – positive and negative.
+It is essential to state that there are two kinds of brand equity – optimistic and damaging.

 Developing Brand Equity

-Nowadays, social media platforms are successfully used to improve brand visibility and bring brands closer to their consumers.
+Social media platforms successfully improve brand visibility and bring brands closer to consumers.

-Preference is the next stage, and this is the moment when customers decide that the brand is their preferred choice, based on several positive experiences and interactions they had with it.
+Preference is the next stage, when people decide that the brand is their preferred choice based on several positive experiences and interactions.

-Finally, loyalty is the result of a series of positive experiences, and not only will loyal customers always opt for the particular brand, but they will also recommend it to their friends and family.
+Finally, loyalty results from a series of positive experiences.
+Not only will loyal customers always opt for a particular brand, but they will also recommend it to their friends and family.

 Brand Equity Pyramid

-This theory advocates the idea that the key ingredient of brand building is shaping your target audience’s opinions and feelings about your brand, and it has the form of a pyramid.
+This theory advocates that the critical ingredient of brand building is shaping your customer base’s opinions and feelings about your brand name, which has the form of a pyramid.

-At the base of this pyramid is brand identity, and it is called salience.
+Brand identity is at the base of this pyramid and is called salience.

 When it comes to forming judgments, consistency and credibility are crucial, as your customers will be able to relate to your brand if you never fail to deliver on your promises.

-At the top of the pyramid is brand resonance, and this means that customers are likely to engage with your brand even when they are not making a purchase and that they want to be associated with the community or fan base of your brand.
+At the top of the pyramid is brand resonance.
+Consumers will likely engage with your brand even when not making a purchase.
+They want to be associated with your brand's community or fan base.